001pretty/ixmusic/README.md

 ## Motivation

-I wanted to create music application to practice and listen to some of my favorite music through an application I've built.
-I hope you enjoyed the songs.
+I wanted to build music application to practice and listen to some of my favorite music through an application.
+Setting up the player component and adding the playlist was lot of fun.
+Anyway, I also hope you enjoyed the songs.

 <br/>